Tables

 The table directive associates a title with the following table:

-.. table:: Table 1 - User list with two persons
+.. table:: User list with two persons

 ========== =========